JesperJohnsson/AssetManager/README.md

 Make sure you have the H2 database engine installed and all the tables and views created.
 The SQL code for the database is located in the file

 <pre>backend/src/main/resources/db/migration/db.sql.</pre>

+After executing the sql code you should have a working database.